Department of Economics

 An International Honors Society for Economics

-Membership to the honors society requires majors and minors to have completed 18 credit hours in Economics and to have an Economics GPA of 3.33 or higher.
+Membership to the honors society requires majors and minors to have completed 18 credit hours in Economics, to have an Economics GPA of 3.33 or higher, and an overall GPA of at least 3.0.
 The Economics Department chair invites applicants in the spring of each year.

 Omicron Delta Epsilon is one of the world's largest academic honor societies.
 The objectives of Omicron Delta Epsilon are recognition of scholastic attainment and the honoring of outstanding achievements in economics; the establishment of closer ties between students and faculty in economics within colleges and universities, and among colleges and universities; the publication of its official journal, The American Economist, and sponsoring of panels at professional meetings as well as the Irving Fisher and Frank W. Taussig competitions.
 Currently, Omicron Delta Epsilon has 578 chapters located in the United States, Canada, Australia, the United Kingdom, Mexico, Puerto Rico, South Africa, Egypt, and France.
 With such a broad, international base, chapter activities vary widely, ranging from invited speakers, group discussions, dinners, meetings, etc., to special projects such as review sessions and tutoring for students in economics.
 Omicron Delta Epsilon plays a prominent role in the annual Honors Day celebration at many colleges and universities.